The Science of Keto Metabolic Therapy

 Ketogenic metabolic therapy involves eating a diet high in good fats, with enough protein, and very few carbohydrates.
 When you eat this way, your body stops using glucose (from carbs) for energy.
 Instead, it switches to burning fat as its primary fuel source, converting it into ketones.

-It's important to note that while many people go keto to lose weight, the specific coaching provided by Vanessa Aldaz and Caroline Beckwith for this therapy isn't about weight loss.
+It's important to note that while many people go keto to lose weight, the specific coaching provided by Vanessa Aldaz and Caroline Beckwith for this therapy is not about weight loss.